Dr. James “Buddy” Powell

 LOCATION USA

-This is Irissa’s first season with the Georgia North Atlantic Right Whale team.
+This is Irissa’s second season with the Georgia North Atlantic Right Whale team.
 Having grown up near the waters of Puget Sound, WA and racing kayaks all through high school, Irissa has always been drawn to the water.
 She earned a B.S. in marine biology from the University of Washington and is thrilled that her past education and experiences have led to being an aerial observer.
 While in school she assisted a graduate student tracking gray whales in Puget Sound, analyzed acoustic data of Southern fin whales, and worked in a marine parasite lab.
 She was also an intern with both Cascadia Research Collective where she focused on conducting photo ID of gray, blue, and humpback whales, and NOAA’s Marine Mammal Lab where she analyzed aerial survey footage of ice seals in the Beaufort Sea and quantified their reactions to the survey aircraft.
 After graduating, she worked as a marine mammal technician collecting both behavioral and acoustic data on the Cook Inlet beluga whales up in Alaska.
-Most recently, she has been an intern with SR3, Washington’s only marine mammal rehab center.
+Most recently, she has been an intern with SR3, Washington’s only marine mammal rehab center, and an instructor at CIMI’s marine focused summer camp on Catalina Island.

 When not involved with marine mammal research, Irissa loves to do pretty much anything outdoors (especially scuba diving!), travel, do yoga, and read murder mysteries.